rahul420206/test/installation.md

         ```
         ``Note`` Add double backward slash ``\\`` while adding the file path because single backward slash is considered as escape sequence

-    11. Copy the Email from the Service Accounts details
+    13. Copy the Email from the Service Accounts details
         <img width="1440" alt="Screenshot 2024-04-09 at 10 59 51 PM" src="https://github.com/ColoredCow/portal/assets/68751333/acde29bc-f46f-4d4f-ab6a-d7b055e414ab">

-    12. Add the email by clicking on the share button
+    14. Add the email by clicking on the share button
         <img width="1440" alt="Screenshot 2024-04-09 at 11 02 35 PM" src="https://github.com/ColoredCow/portal/assets/68751333/89d80c7d-f176-42f8-aed8-5c3696f97d9d">

-    13. Run the command php artisan config:cache
+    15. Run the command php artisan config:cache

-    14. Open the ColoredCow portal http://portal.test/login/
+    16. Open the ColoredCow portal http://portal.test/login/

-    15. Go to CRM->Projects and select any of the projects.
+    17. Go to CRM->Projects and select any of the projects.

-    16. After opening the project click on edit button and enter the Effortsheet URL then, click on Save button.
+    18. After opening the project click on edit button and enter the Effortsheet URL then, click on Save button.

-    17. Go to phpmyadmin, open users table and change the nicknames of users as team member names in effortsheet.
+    19. Go to phpmyadmin, open users table and change the nicknames of users as team member names in effortsheet.

+16. Testing:
+    -> To test if the Effort Sheet and the Portal application has synced, Go to CRM->Projects->select a project, click on edit and add a team member(Ex: Admin), designation of your choice in the drop down lists and give a random number in the Expected Efforts In Hours.
+Click on save

+    -> Now go to the Effort Sheet and choose a name(Ex: PK).
+Open Phpmyadmin and go to users table.
+Find the team member you added as team member(Ex; Admin) and give him the nick name of the person you chose from the Effort Sheet(Ex: PK)

+    -> Go to employees table, add rows with exact id and name from the users table(Don't use nick name).
+Save them

+    -> Now again go to portal site and select your project, click on the Sync button.
+Now you should see the Team member you added in the Team members column.